Double Description Algorithm for Cones

 INPUT:

-• r1, r2 – two rays.
+• r1, r2 – two rays

-Boolean.
-Whether the two rays are adjacent.
+OUTPUT: boolean; whether the two rays are adjacent

 EXAMPLES: